DionneMaguire/portfolio1/README.md

 - I searched on Slack for issues that I was having to see had anyone else had similar problems.
 - The images were compressed using  https://tinypng.com.
 - The jpeg images were converted to webp using https://convertio.co.
+- I got great help and tips from my msletb-nov-2021 cohort, our facilitator Kasia and my mentor Okwudiri Okoro.